 For more information, students should contact the Department of Medical Laboratory Sciences, 305 Willard Hall Education Building, 831-2849 or browse the department's web site at www.udel.edu/mls.

-Check the Dictionary of Occupational Titles under section 078 for additional related careers.
+Check the Dictionary of Occupational Titles under Occupational Groups - Healthcare section for additional related careers.

 Log in to BLUE HEN CAREERS, for additional resources regarding internships, part-time, summer, and full-time jobs.